The Best Christmas Towns in America You Should Visit at Least Once

 Best for: Restaurants and wine

 This gold rush town rushes headfirst into the holiday season with its Victorian Christmas celebration.
 During December, Jacksonville’s National Historic District is draped in greenery and twinkling lights as visitors take in the seasonal beauty and enjoy the Victorian Christmas parade, tree lighting, caroling, musical performances and visits with Father Christmas.
 Shoppers make their way among charming boutiques, outstanding restaurants and antique stores.
 Holiday tours of the 1873 Beekman House, home of a wealthy pioneer family, are also offered, along with tastings in the many fine wineries of Oregon.
-It’s a great place to get gifts for wine lovers.

 Stay right downtown at the Jacksonville Inn, which dates from 1861 and features an award-winning restaurant and wine shop with an abundant selection.
 The lush accommodations reflect the historic elegance of the town, which is on full display during the holidays.